Add/Drop for Spring 2018 Classes

 What To Do When a MATH Class is Full

 If the section you want is full on Student Center and other sections are available, you may need to adjust the rest of your schedule to make room for an available math class, or you may need to reconsider taking an early morning or evening class if they are available.
 If the entire course is full (and not listed above as restricted), the Math Department will likely raise the enrollment caps soon.
 Check Student Center again a little later.
 After a day or two, if you still don’t find an opening, you should consider your other options or ask for help if you are unable to enroll on your own in a required class.

 In the early part of the add/drop period, students make a lot of changes to their schedules, so sections may open and close several times due to adds and drops.
 If you are interested in a specific time that is currently closed, you may find an opening if you check several times throughout the day; however, if you can, you should enroll in an available section that fits your schedule and attend that section while you look for something better to open up.

 Who to Contact for Enrollment Help

-Contact Heather Peterson for assistance with 1000-/2000-level courses or Michelle Klinger for assistance with 3000-level courses and above.
-If you send email, please include your name, college, class standing, and any details you consider to be relevant to your situation.
+Contact Heather Peterson for assistance with 1000-/2000-level courses, excluding MATH 1340, or Michelle Klinger for assistance with MATH 1340 and 3000-level courses and above.
+If you send email, please include your name, college, class standing, and any details you think may help us prioritize your request.

 The Mathematics Department will assist you if you are unable to resolve a conflict between a required math course and another required course for your degree; however, if changing your first-year writing seminar or PE class is possible and will resolve the conflict, then you should resolve the conflict on your own rather than seeking an accommodation for your math class.